rqlite/rqlite.io/content/en/docs/Guides/config/_index.md

 	</tr>
 	<tr>
 		<td><code>-node-no-verify</code></td>
-		<td>Skip verification of any presented certificate..
+		<td>Skip verification of any presented certificate.
 		    <br><br>Validity is defined as signed by an acceptable CA, is unexpired, and that the hostname in the certificate matches the hostname of the connecting node.
 This applies whether it&#39;s the node&#39;s certificate in one-way TLS or both certificates in mutual TLS.
 </td>
 	</tr>